-As a member of the House Appropriations Committee for all three of his terms in Austin, and has twice been selected as one of five House members chosen to negotiate the final state budget.
-A former local School Board president, Trent has been the lead negotiator in the House on education funding in the two most recent sessions, working to fund critical programs at our primary and secondary schools, and our state’s institutions of higher learning.
+Trent has served on the House Appropriations Committee for all three of his terms in Austin, and has twice been selected as one of five House members to negotiate the final state budget.
+A former local School Board president, Trent has been the lead negotiator for the House on education funding in the two most recent sessions, working to fund critical programs at our primary and secondary schools, and our state’s institutions of higher learning.
 Trent comes from a family of educators.
 He knows exactly how an education can change lives.

-Serving as Vice-Chair of the House Natural Resources Committee in his first three terms, once serving as Vice Chairman.
+He has also held a seat on the House Natural Resources Committee in his first three terms, once serving as Vice Chairman.
 Trent has helped lead the efforts to ensure our state’s water policies are sensible and support economic growth.
-He has played an instrumental role in funding our State Water Plan, as well as helping to defeat legislation that would have made it easier to siphon off water resources from East Texas and other rural parts of the state.
+He has played an instrumental role in funding our State Water Plan, as well as helping to defeat legislation that would have made it easier to move vital water resources out of our region of the state.

-Trent’s rural roots run deep.
-A native of Rusk County, Trent grew up on a farm, Trent was very active in showing cattle throughout his youth.
+Trent’s rural and agricultural roots run deep.
+Growing up on a farm, Trent was very active in showing cattle throughout his youth.
 He also participated on the rodeo circuit as a calf roper through high school.
-During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as Texas FFA State Vice President.
+During his junior year of high school, he was elected Texas 4-H President, and his senior year he was chosen to serve as a Texas FFA State Vice President.

 A 1995 graduate of Texas A&M University with a bachelor’s degree in Agricultural Economics, Trent bleeds maroon.
 While at A&M, he was elected to the Student Senate, Class Treasurer, and Yell Leader.
 During his senior year, he was also elected by his Aggie classmates to serve as one of three Class Agents, a position he held until he stepped down in 2005.
 He continues to be involved with his alma mater through the Texas A&M Letterman’s Association and Association of Former Students.